 A dashboard's data access level defaults to the role search filter of the person who created the dashboard—users with whom the dashboard is shared will see the same data as the dashboard creator does, even if the viewer’s role does not allow access to the data in the dashboard.

-The dashboard creator, or a user that has Edit permission to the dashboard can change the data access level.
+The Change Data Access Level of Dashboards role capability is required for the dashboard creator, or user that has Edit or Manage permission, to change the data access level for the dashboard.

 To change the Data Access Level for a dashboard